Understanding Record Clearance

 If a court grants a record clearance request, the original charges will be sealed or cleared from your record.
 Unfortunately, this does not mean that they actually disappear.
 For instance, if you are charged with a criminal offense in the future a "cleared" offense may still serve as a prior conviction and impact your sentencing.
 With the help of a qualified lawyer, you may be able to have a prior conviction cleared from your criminal record.
 You will then be able to legally state that you have no criminal record in job interviews and in similar situations.
 You can finally get a peace of mind and move on from your past mistakes.

-The Importance of Record Clearance
+The Importance of Clearing Your Criminal Record

 Our attorneys understand how important record clearance is.
 A criminal conviction on your record can damage your reputation and keep you from obtaining a job.
 Our team has the expertise needed to assist you with clearing your record.
 We will review the facts closely and help bring your case before a court.
 We treat each case with the utmost importance – after all, your future reputation is at stake.